Cantherine101424/ER/README.md

 # ER 🚩
-## This repository is an official implementation of the paper  "ER: Extract-Regress Network for Interacting-Hand Reconstruction from a Monocular Image".
+## This repository is an official implementation of the paper  "ER: Extract-Regress Network for Precise 3D Reconstruction of Interacting Hands from Monocular Images".
 ![](three.jpg)
 ### Abstract
-Reconstructing two interacting hands from a monocular RGB image has posed a formidable challenge with two primary issues: the interference caused by the hands' similar appearances and the lack of complete visual cues from the occlusion of hands.
+Reconstructing two interacting hands from a monocular RGB image presents a formidable challenge due to similar appearances and mutual occlusions.
+To address these issues, we propose the Extract-Regress Network (ER), a unified framework comprising specialized modules for visual feature extraction, feature fusion, and 3D mesh vertex regression.
-To tackle these challenges, we propose the Extract-Regress Network ER, which consists of two modules: one for extracting the visual features Extract and another for feature fusion and regressing 3D mesh hand vertices Regress.
-This approach addresses the aforementioned issues while enhancing the accuracy of hand reconstruction.
-Specifically, the Extract module comprises two sub-modules: DeSim and DeOcc.
-The DeSim sub-module is designed to decouple and capture appearance details of separate hands to address the finger-similarity issue, while the DeOcc sub-module aims to process latent connections and spatial cues from the interacting hands through coupled reasoning to solve the hand-truncated problem.
-Then, FuseFormer in the Regress module enhances the feature representation while further improving the model's performance by fusing joint position messages into visual feature maps.
-Considering memory-constrained devices, we propose more low-parameter model variants, which maintain competitive accuracy and outperform other existing methods.
-Extensive experiments on publicly available benchmarks, such as InterHand2.6M, have demonstrated the effectiveness of our proposed approach.
+The Extract module includes DeSim for decoupling and capturing appearance details of separate hands and DeOcc for processing latent connections and spatial clues from interacting hands.
+The Regress module employs FuseJoint to enhance feature representation by fusing joint position messages into visual feature maps.
+Our approach achieves state-of-the-art performance on the InterHand2.6M dataset, with a mean per joint position error (MPJPE) of 6.65 mm, outperforming existing methods by significant margins.
+This work advances the field of image-based 3D hand reconstruction, offering robust solutions for virtual reality, augmented reality, and human-computer interaction applications.

 #### Getting started 🥰